University-Sponsored or University-Related International Travel

 - Employees must also:

-c.
-Contact the Office of Research Integrity and Assurance (ORIA) to determine license requirements if working under a Technology Control Plan (i.e., working with export controlled materials);
+b.
+Contact the Office of Research Development, Integrity, and Assurance (RDIA) to determine license requirements if working with export controlled technology or materials or taking Mason equipment or technology abroad;

-f.
-Attend required orientation sessions provided by Mason Study Abroad if leading group travel;
+e.
+Attend required orientation sessions provided by GEO if leading group travel;

-h.
-Maintain adequate communication with Mason Study Abroad, the relevant department and college, the Office of the Provost, and other university offices, as appropriate;
+g.
+Maintain adequate communication with GEO, the relevant department and college, the Office of the Provost, and other university offices, as appropriate;

 1. Murder/non-negligent manslaughter;